Silicon1602/srdl2sv/README.md

 sudo python3 setup.py install
 ```

-## Compiling your first RDL
+## Quick start into RDL compilation
 The argument that is required to get started is the location of the SystemRDL file that contains the root address map.
 The compiler will generate a seperate SystemVerilog module for each address map it encounters in the code.
 Thus, if address maps are instantiated within other address maps, these will be packed into a seperate module.

 To compile a file called `example_addrmap.rdl`, simply run:
 ```
 srdl2sv example_addrmap.rdl
 ```
-By default, the compiler will create a directory called `srdl2sv_out` and dump `example_addrmap.sv` with the actual RTL and a log file that contains `INFO`-level logging into this directory.
+By default, the compiler will create a directory called `srdl2sv_out` and dump `example_addrmap.sv` with the actual RTL.
+By default, the program wil not dump any logging into this directory.
 To change the logging level, use `--file_log_level` like shown below:

 ```
 srdl2sv example_addrmap.rdl
     --stream_log_level {DEBUG,INFO,WARNING,ERROR,CRITICAL,NONE}
 ```
-Similarly, to change the default log level of the output to the shell, which is `WARNING`, use `--stream_log_level` like shown below:
+Similarly, to change the default log level of the output to the shell, which is `INFO`, use `--stream_log_level` like shown below:
 ```
 srdl2sv example_addrmap.rdl
     --stream_log_level {DEBUG,INFO,WARNING,ERROR,CRITICAL,NONE}